-Smiling over to the passenger side of my beat up pick up truck, I peeked a glance at my girl of sunshine.
+Smiling over to the passenger side of my heart beat picked up when glancing at my girl of sunshine.
 She had a very petite stature, milky smooth skin and auburn hair that blew wildly with the window's down.
 She was so beautiful in my eyes.

 Catching my eyes on her, Julianne said with her big carefree smile, "What's on your mind, monkey butt?"

 "Wouldn't you like to know," I responded with my lips struggling to keep my sheepish grin.

 Raising an eyebrow, Julianne replied sarcastically, "Yes I would.
 Your weirdness all day is starting to make me concern."